PaddlePaddle/PaddleSeg/Matting/deploy/human_matting_android_demo/README.md

 In order to be able to infer on Android phones, the dynamic graph model needs to be exported as a static graph model, and the input size of the image should be fixed when exporting.

 First, update the [PaddleSeg](https://github.com/paddlepaddle/paddleseg/tree/develop) repository.
 Then `cd` to the `PaddleSeg/contrib/Matting` directory.
-Then put the downloaded modnet-hrnet_w18.pdparams (traing by youself is ok) on current directory（`PaddleSeg/contrib/Matting`).
+Then put the downloaded modnet-hrnet_w18.pdparams (training by youself is ok) on current directory（`PaddleSeg/contrib/Matting`).
 After that, fix the config file `configs/modnet_mobilenetv2.yml`(note: hrnet18 is used, but the config file `modnet_hrnet_w18.yml` is based on `modnet_mobilenetv2.yml`), where,modify the val_dataset field as follows:

 ``` yml
 val_dataset: